 Dagor Brushless Controller

-The Dagor Controller is a fully integrated tiny solution for brushless-based actuators with wireless capabilities and three operation modes: angular position, velocity and torque.
-It is an ESP32-based brushless controller that has an on-board magnetic encoder, a three-phase MOSFET driver, three MOSFET half-bridges, a temperature sensor and current sensing resistors.
+The Dagor Controller is an Open Source fully integrated tiny solution for brushless-based actuators with wireless capabilities and three operation modes: angular position, velocity and torque.
+It is an ESP32-based brushless controller that has an on-board magnetic angular position sensor, a three-phase MOSFET driver, three MOSFET half-bridges, a temperature sensor and current sensing resistors.

 What makes this Controller different?